cloudant/terraform-provider-ibm/examples/ibm-cloudant/README.md

 ## Examples

-Examples can be found in the subfolders along with the instuctions how to run them.
+Examples can be found in the subfolders along with the instructions how to run them.

 - [Lite plan](lite-plan)
 - [Lite plan with legacy credentials](lite-plan-legacy)